Established: 1955 (since 1634 the Baumard family have lived in Rochefort and cultivated vines)

 2016 Coteau du Layon “Clos St Catherine” stelvin-luxe

 “Glazed Jonagold apple and pear notes are laced with toasted macadamia nut and dried mango hints, with everything gliding through a honeysuckle-accented finish.
-Flattering, but has lift and tension for balance.
-A good effort for the vintage.
-Drink now through 2018.
-13 cases imported.”
+Flattering, but has lift and tension for balance.”
 90 pts Wine Spectator - September 2015

 ...there is no doubt in my mind that the Quarts de Chaume from Domaine des Baumard remains, in many vintages, one of the finest examples of the appellation.